Studio221/Larastats/README.md

 # Larastats

-A simple Laravel package allowing you to fetch stats from any of your models.
+A simple Laravel package allowing you to fetch stats from any of your models created between two dates passed in parameters.

 ## Installation